So you just got your first guitar, and are looking for a way to learn to play?

 Private, live lessons on Guitar Tricks

-Some people say that taking private lessons held by a live guitar teacher is the best way to go.
+Some say that taking private lessons from a live guitar teacher is the best way to go.

 While I disagree with this statement for a number of reasons (money, appointments, accessibility, etc.), there are times when it's nice to be able to have somebody to ask a few questions.

-Guitar Tricks takes care of this, as you can buy private, 30 or 60 minute online lessons from a few of its instructors.
+Guitar Tricks takes care of this, as you can buy 30 or 60-minute in-person lessons from a few of its instructors.

 Learning guitar mostly from prerecorded online video lessons and having the means to talk with your online instructors is the best of both worlds.